 Boatwright could stand to improve his effectiveness as a pick-and-roll roll man to take advantage of post mismatches against switching defenses.
 He will likely never have roll gravity as a vertical lob threat, but could create some high quality scoring opportunities by rolling, sealing off the smaller defender on the block, creating a passing angle for the pick-and-roll handler, and demanding a touch down low against the mismatch.

 The combination of Boatwright’s size and the purity of his shooting stroke put him on the radar as a potential stretch four at the professional level.
 Boatwright’s lack of elite length (minus 0.5” wingspan-height differential) and explosive athleticism somewhat cloud his defensive projectability and slot him in the four/five positional tweener bucket, which makes his draft candidacy relatively unlikely.
 Even if he goes undrafted, we believe Boatwright to be a smooth, polished, stretch forward prospect with the ability to really stretch out the defense and provide value in a professional basketball setting.
-Boatwright likely slots as a high caliber offense-oriented forward in the G League or in Europe, though a shot at the NBA is certainly not outside the realm of possibility.
+Boatwright likely slots as a high caliber offense-oriented forward in the G League or in Europe to start his professional career.

 Write something about yourself.
 No need to be fancy, just an overview.